C-Kennelly/H5_DataPipeline/README.md

 The next Assistant assistant is the Craftsman, who is responsbile for crafting the application database.
 He looks over the records tagged by the Clanalyzer and combines it with the Morticians findings to generate battle reports for the web app to consume.
 In other words, he uploads the subset of matches that are clan battles to the application database and provides the auxillary information that is required to do them.

 ### Meet the Herald, who celebrates the best teams. ###
 The last Assistant actually works for the Craftsman.
-The Herald continues the updates of the Application Database, but does some light processing.
+The Herald continues the updates of the Application Database but does some light processing, too.
 First, he fills in the "Service Record" components - basically, for each company, how many wins and losses did you have?

 Then he rounds out the pipeline by calculating leaderboard rankings for the web app to display later.
 Right now, this is a naive "Win/Loss" ratio for any team that's played more than 10 games.
 However, this portion of the Pipeline will likely get more complicated as we put a real ranking system in later.
 Good ole' Herald!